marconimarques/1-AI-Product-Strategy-Skill/README.md

 **Trust Architecture** - Builds transparency, control, and progressive autonomy directly into the product experience.

-The output is a structured strategy document suitable for executive review, investor presentations, or internal alignment - with every cited figure labeled by source so you know exactly what to verify.
+The output is a structured strategy document suitable for executive review, team alignment, with every cited figure labeled by source so you know exactly what to verify.

 ## Trigger Phrases